AngelosPsy/EPPR/README.md

 is under the name "exampleScriptShare.html".
 Be aware that if you want to run the code, you will generate 2000 csv files.
 If you want to generate a smaller number of samples (e.g., 20) change *1:2000* to the number of sample you want (e.g., *1:20*).

 For some **online** manuals, you can check the manuals in CRAN's website (Go to https://cran.r-project.org/ and click on the "Manuals" tab).
+Also check the amazing R reference card (https://cran.r-project.org/doc/contrib/Short-refcard.pdf).
+More targeted materials will be provided after the beginning of the course.
+If, however, you have any question, just ask :)